ft972/dvbviewer_mediaserver_installer_for_wine/README.md

 -------------------
 - Distribution: Debian or Ubuntu based
 - Desktop environment: Cinnamon, Mate, Plasma, Xfce
+- The setup files from DVBViewerPro and Mediaserver with a valid license

 In principle, other distributions are also possible.
 The following requirements must be met:
 - The dependencies listed under "point 1_system_packages_install" must be installed and multiarch must be enabled for i386.
 This must be done manually the installer from point "1_system_packages_install" does not work outside of Debian / Ubuntu.